 Today we design websites to be fast and sleek, but some best web design practices of the past are now considered to be web design mistakes!
 It’s not so much that web design mistakes were made, but technology changed, making some past web design practices obsolete.

 When I first got started with custom web design we weren’t using phones for surfing the web.
 Back then most of us only used our phones for calls.
-It’s not only mobile technology alone though!
+It’s not only mobile technology though!
 It’s the mindset of how we search and use the information we want and need.
-It really boils down to changes in usage brought about by improved technology.
+It really boils down to changes in usage brought about by improved technology and accessibility.

 Today, we use the web differently than most of us ever imagined.
-Exactly what the future holds, I can’t say for sure.
-I do know, whatever it is will have something to do with our social networks and added convenience for our website users!
+Exactly what the future holds, I can’t say for certain but you can bet they, whoever “they” are, will continue to push for performance, speed and access for all!
 How about hands free web surfing?
-Though not widely used, this feature is already being used.
+Though not widely used, voice activated search is much more common.

-Looking back at how we created websites in the past compared to how we’re building them now, I’ve developed my own methods to avoid web design mistakes in the future.
-The goal is to make our current designs to last as long as possible before redesigning.
-By following current best practices, thinking ahead, and avoiding mistakes, we’ll get more milage before changes are needed.
+Looking back at how we created websites in the past compared to how we’re building them now, I’ve developed my own methods to avoid future web design conflicts.
+The goal is to make our current designs last as long as possible before redesigning.
+By following current best practices, thinking ahead, and avoiding mistakes, we’ll get more mileage before changes are needed.

 I Want It Now or I’m Leaving!

-Today, it’s about creating a simple but high performance website experience for mobile users.
-Rightly so, most of us are now designing for mobile device users first.
+Today it’s about creating a simple, but high performance website experience for mobile users.
+Rightly so, most of us are now designing for mobile device screen sizes first.
 As a user, when I visit a webpage I want to find exactly what I’m looking for and I want it NOW!
 If you make me wait, I’m leaving!
 If I can’t find it instantly, I’m leaving!
-It only takes a split second and a potential customer is gone!
+It only takes a split second and a potential lead or customer is gone!

 Special Effects Now a Web Design Mistake?